Ray Ban Sunglass Styles and Protection From Ultraviolet Rays

 Sunglasses Protect Our Eyes From Harmful Rays

-While modern sunglasses give us the style and look that we are searching for, the sunglass lens serve another important function: they help protect our eyes from the sun's damaging ultraviolet rays.
+While modern sunglasses give us the style and look that we are searching for, the sunglass lens serves another important function: they help protect our eyes from the sun's damaging ultraviolet rays.
 There are three types of ultraviolet rays: UVA, UVB, and UVC rays.
 UVC rays do not pose a threat to the eye because they are absorbed and neutralized by the earth's ozone layer.
-However, UVA and UVB exposures cause long and short term negative affects to the eye.
+However, UVA and UVB exposures cause long and short term negative effects on the eyes.

 One of the short-term effects of damaging ultraviolet rays is a condition referred to as Photokeratitis, which is likened to a ''sunburn'' of the eye.
 Other symptoms of Photokeratitis include painful redness and excessive tearing.
 Long-term exposure to harmful ultraviolet rays can cause cataracts, as well as a condition called Pterygium, or ''surfers eye'', which is a growth around the eye corner.
 Another condition of long-term ultraviolet light exposure is Pinguecula, a raised lesion that forms on the white of the eye.

 Harmful effects of HEV radiation, or blue light, is being researched for possible degenerative effects of the eye as well.
 Always choose a sunglasses lens that blocks 99–100 percent of UVA and UVB rays, and if in question about a certain product or want the best sunglass options, contact an Optometrist.

 The most economical and common lens material would be plastic, which is light, durable, and shatterproof.
 Plastic can also be molded into a variety of shapes and sizes.
 A Polycarbonate lens is especially helpful to those who participate in sports and are impact resistant as well.